FUST Token (FUST) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FUST Token Historical Price

-According to the latest data gathered on FUST Token live price page, the current price of FUST Token is 0USD.
+According to the latest data gathered on FUST Token live price page, the current price of FUST Token is 0.000088USD.
 The circulating supply of FUST Token(FUST) is

 In the past 24 hours, FUST Token has shown a price movement of